 “Till the Storm Passes By” Vestal Goodman – A great Hymn which gives us encouragement as we go through our storms.

-- check out my weekly blog by clicking on the blog button at the top of the page.
-My intent is to post a new blog post once a week.
+- Check out my weekly blog by clicking on the blog button at the top of the page.
+I intend to post a new blog post once a week.
 However, sometimes life and/or my PTSD gets in the way.

 - You also have the option of following my blog through email.
-Simply add your email and click follow, then respond to the email that you will receive to verify you want to follow the blog.
+Just add your email and click follow, then respond to the email, to verify you want to follow the blog.